 According to him, following the barrage of complaints on the menace of unsolicited message, the commission swayed into action by mandating the activation of 2442 short code.

 “The code will enable consumers to control the type of messages they receive.
-“I am glad that it has come into effect and I urge all consumers to take advantage of this new regime by sending “stop to 2442’’ to avoid unsolicited messages,
+“I am glad that it has come into effect and I urge all consumers to take advantage of this new regime by sending “stop to 2442’’ to avoid unsolicited messages, he said.

-Mr. Danbatta said the commission was aware that for the initiative to succeed, there was need for massive public enlightenment by both regulator and the operating
+Mr. Danbatta said the commission was aware that for the initiative to succeed, there was need for massive public enlightenment by both regulator and the operating companies.

 “It is on this regard that the theme of today’s parliament becomes relevant.
-“The objective is to place the issue on the front burner of our discourse until unsolicited messages become a thing of the past,”
+“The objective is to place the issue on the front burner of our discourse until unsolicited messages become a thing of the past,” he said.

 Mr. Danbatta said the issue of consumer’s protection was very paramount to the commission, adding that consumers were kings in the market place.